-Passages that are approved by the ESE are presented to the ADCs as well as the Bias and Sensitivity Committee for review and approval.
-The ESE reviews all committee comments and recommendations and gives final approval to passages.
-Development of items with corresponding passages does not begin until the ESE has approved the passages.
+Passages that are approved by DESE are presented to the ADCs as well as the Bias and Sensitivity Committee for review and approval.
+DESE reviews all committee comments and recommendations and gives final approval to passages.
+Development of items with corresponding passages does not begin until DESE has approved the passages.